-We should immediately applaud Sony for using the same grip for all of these cameras.
+We should immediately applaud Sony for using the same grip for all these cameras.
 It drives me nuts when other manufacturers constantly release new grips for every new camera, with only the slightest changes between them.
-While reviewing this grip, I also learned that Sony really knows how to make a battery grip, unlike Canon and Nikon.
+While reviewing this grip, I learned that Sony knows how to make a battery grip, unlike Canon and Nikon.

 This means the handgrip is much larger, the AF-ON button is also much larger, and the AF point controller is a little larger, with a more textured surface.
 All excellent things.

 As someone who has used chiefly Canon battery grips in the past, I was delighted to find that the relative button placements on the VG-C4EM grip are identical to the button placements on the camera.
 In other words, things like the distance between the AF-ON button and the AEL button are identical on the camera and the grip.
 The vertical and horizontal offset of the AF-ON button is also identical so that the button always falls underneath your thumb in the same way as it does on the camera.

 Now, you might think this is logical.
 Of course, it should be like that!
 And you’d be right.
 But as any Canon battery grip user in the last decade will know, apparently, it is not logical to everyone.
 For some reason, Canon likes to space out their buttons differently on the battery grips, meaning your fingers, through muscle memory induced by using the camera, often fall in the wrong place.
 As an ex Canon user, it was annoying enough that I didn’t even use their grips.
 And the less said about Nikon’s recent Z6 and Z7 grips, the better… they didn’t even put buttons on them at all.